Real Estate Agent Bio Examples

 The Four Main Styles

-Professional Style
+Institutional Style

 Emphasizes credentials, experience, and achievements.
 Works best for luxury markets and experienced agents with impressive stats.

-Professional Style Example
+Institutional Style Example

 With over $150 million in closed transactions and 15 years serving the greater Boston area, Sarah Mitchell has established herself as one of the region's leading luxury real estate specialists.
 A consistent member of the President's Circle and a Certified Luxury Home Marketing Specialist (CLHMS), Sarah combines market expertise with white-glove service for discerning buyers and sellers.
 Her client-first approach has earned her a 99% referral rate and recognition as a top 1% producer nationwide.